-- I. Be organized in a coherent and logical fashion. - 2.
+- 1. Be organized in a coherent and logical fashion. - 2.
 Have written and reading assignments distributed appropriately across the semester. - 3.
 Ensure that instructions for assignments and expectations are clearly articulated. - 4.
 Have reading assignments composed of texts appropriate to the topic. - 5.
 Demonstrate that the academic level of reading assignments is well-suited to the undergraduate course level being taught. - 6.
 Ensure that the quantity of assigned readings is appropriate for the undergraduate course level being taught. - 7.
-Have written assignments tailored to the thematics of the course.
+Have written assignments tailored to the thematics of the course. - 8.
+Ensure that written assignments are appropriately scaled to of the level of the course (eg. page length).

-- 8. Ensure that written assignments are appropriately scaled to of the level of the course (eg. page length). - 9.
-Have assignments include active participation from students. - 10.
-Have assignments (reading, written or otherwise) generally form a coherent whole that reflects the learning objectives of the course. - II.
+- 9. Have assignments include active participation from students. - 10.
+Have assignments (reading, written or otherwise) generally form a coherent whole that reflects the learning objectives of the course. - 11.
 Have assignments designed to allow of multiple learning styles (eg. visual, verbal, etc.) - 12.
 Demonstrate attention to one or more key issues in the field of cultural anthropology. - 13.
 Articulate clear learning objectives for the course. - 14.
 Follow the syllabus format guidelines as outlined by Rice University, including language on accessibility for differently abled students.

-(e) THIRD YEAR INDPENDENT STUDIES:
+(e) THIRD YEAR INDEPENDENT STUDIES:

-In the third year of the program, students will enroll in two independent study (IS) courses (one in fall and one in spring).
-The fall IS will be undertaken with a faculty member conversant in the topic of the student's research (and who must agree to conduct the IS).
+In the third year of the program, students may enroll in two independent study (IS) courses (one in fall and one in spring).
+The fall IS will be undertaken with a faculty member conversant in the topic of the student's research (and who must be invited to and agree to conduct the IS).
 It is the student's responsibility to develop a reading list comprised of 25-40 texts to be shared with the faculty member prior to enrollment.
-The list will consist of work that focuses closely on elements of the student's research case, particularly the context of the field research: the historical and intellectual terrain of the case, including pertinent elements of the site/s, the history/dynamics of the region and the substantive issues that prefigure the research to be undertaken.
-Or, "What is the research question and why is this a critical question to ask, here and now?"
-The reading list for the fall IS should be significantly different from the reading list for the qualifying exams/essays.
-At the end of the fall IS course, the student will submit a a 15-page paper and annotated bibliography (containing those texts that don't appear in the paper), to the supervising faculty for a grade.
+The list will consist of work that focuses closely on elements of the student's research case, particularly the context of the field research: the historical and intellectual terrain of the case, including pertinent elements of the site/s, the history/dynamics of the region and the substantive and theoretical issues that prefigure the research to be undertaken.
+The reading list for the Fall IS should be significantly different from the reading list for the qualifying exams/essays.
+At the end of the Fall IS course, the student will submit a 15-page paper and annotated bibliography (containing those texts that don't appear in the paper), to the supervising faculty for a grade.